 New York State Laws Regarding Dog Bites

-Dog owners are strictly liable in regards to all medical expenses that a victim incurs, even if that victim practiced reasonable care at the time they were handling the dog and they practiced reasonable efforts aimed at mitigating the harm of an attack or even preventing it.
+Owners of dogs are strictly liable in regards to all medical expenses that a victim incurs, even if that victim practiced reasonable care at the time they were handling the dog and they practiced reasonable efforts aimed at mitigating the harm of an attack or even preventing it.
 It’s crucial to know that the laws of the state of New York also state that owners of dogs are also liable for dog attacks on farm animals, pets, livestock, service animals, and other domestic animals that injure or kill the other creatures and happened without any justification.

 For all other kinds of various damages, the state of New York employs the legal concept of negligence in determining the amount of liability of a dog’s owner.
-In order to collect any damages past compensation intended for medical expenses, the attorney of the victim has to establish that the owner of the dog was sufficiently negligent in their care and handling of the dog.
+In order to collect any damages past compensation intended for medical expenses, the attorney of the dog bite victim has to establish that the owner of the dog was sufficiently negligent in their care and handling of the dog.
 This concept certainly applies even more to ‘dangerous dogs’ and those who have a documented pattern of attacks in the past.

 Per the Consolidated Laws, Agriculture and Markets Law of the state of New York, caretakers and owners of ‘dangerous dogs’ have to take proper precautions against any future attacks.
 This includes muzzling and/or leashing the dog when on public property, properly enclosing the dog on owner property, and warning others around about the nature of the dog.